eigenvivek/xvr/README.md

 Checkpoint options:
-  -c, --ckptpath PATH             Checkpoint of a pretrained pose regressor --reuse_optimizer               If ckptpath passed, initialize the previous optimizer's state -w, --warp PATH                 SimpleITK transform to warp input CT to the checkpoint's reference frame --invert                        Whether to invert the warp or not
+  -c, --ckptpath PATH             Checkpoint of a pretrained pose regressor --reuse_optimizer               If ckptpath passed, initialize the previous optimizer's state

 Logging options:
   --name TEXT                     WandB run name